sahilmahi/EPPlus/EPPlus/README.md

-# Continuous Version of EPPlus Free Edition 4.5.3.3
-# EPPlus Free Edition
-# Continuous Version of EPPlus Free Edition 4.5.3.3
-# LGPL License continue
+# EPPlus-LGPL

+EPPlus-LGPL is an unofficial EPPlus library which includes bug fixes beyond EPPlus 4.5.3.3

-# Note: 4.5.3.3 is the last official version of EPPlus under the LGPL License, now it has been archived.
+## Note: 4.5.3.3 is the last official version of EPPlus under the LGPL License; now it has been archived.

-## Official Announcement: This is the last version of EPPlus under the LGPL License
 EPPlus will from version 5 be licensed under the [Polyform Noncommercial 1.0.0]( https://polyformproject.org/licenses/noncommercial/1.0.0/) license.
 With the new license EPPlus is still free to use in some cases, but will require a commercial license to be used in a commercial business.
 More information on the license change on [our website]( https://www.epplussoftware.com/Home/LgplToPolyform)

-New features in version 4.5:
+## New features in version 4.5

 * .NET Core support
 * Sparklines
 * Sort method added to ExcelRange